J&J Medical Connect

 Study Design/Methods

-• Patients with metastatic or locally advanced urothelial carcinoma (UC) and selected FGFR alterations were enrolled (N=125):
+• Enrolled patients (N=125) included patients with metastatic or locally advanced urothelial carcinoma (UC), FGFR3/2 alterations, and who were cisplatin-ineligible.

 • The phase 1b dose-escalation study evaluated 3 dosing levels of BALVERSA orally (PO) daily with a fixed dose of cetrelimab 240 mg intravenous (IV) every 2 weeks (Q2W) in patients who had received ≥1 prior therapy to identify the RP2D for further evaluation in the phase 2 dose-expansion study (see Figure: NORSE Study Design - BALVERSA Combination With Cetrelimab Cohorts).